What you need to know today about the virus outbreak

-A desperate race to find medical equipment continues as the World Health Organization warns that the outbreak is accelerating and calls on countries to take strong, coordinated action.
+The U.S. House on Friday approved a $2.2 trillion rescue package, rushing it to President Donald Trump for his signature.
+The measure tosses a life preserver to a U.S. economy and health care system left flailing by the coronavirus pandemic.

-And as virus deaths accelerate in the U.S., President Donald Trump has gone against the advice of scientists and top health experts, claiming he will reopen the country and its ailing economy in weeks, not months.
+America’s coronavirus infections have surged to the most in the world.
+Italy has shut down its industry.
+Masses of unemployed Indian laborers got food handouts and South Africa began a three-week lockdown.
+The U.S. cities of Chicago and Detroit saw increases in infections.

-Here are some of AP’s top stories Tuesday on the world’s coronavirus pandemic.
+Here are some of AP’s top stories Friday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: